jdevop33/fezz/GITHUB-SECRETS.md

 2. Navigate to "Secrets and variables" > "Actions"
 3. Click "New repository secret"
 4. Name: `FIREBASE_SERVICE_ACCOUNT`
-5. Value: Copy and paste the entire service account JSON from FIREBASE-SERVICE-ACCOUNT.md
+5. Value: Copy and paste the entire service account JSON from FIREBASE-SERVICE-ACCOUNT.md exactly as shown, including all quotes, brackets, and special characters
 6. Click "Add secret"

+> **IMPORTANT**: Make sure to copy the entire JSON, including opening and closing braces.
+The JSON must be valid and properly formatted.

 ## 2. Add Firebase Configuration Secrets